Do Cane Corso Shed?

 Yes, Cane Corso is a high-maintenance dog.
 They need a lot of guidance and care from their owners.
 They also expect a lot of affection and attention from their loved ones because they can’t be left alone for long periods.
 If you do regular maintenance, we don’t think maintenance of this dog will be a significant issue.

-Grooming these dogs is high maintenance because they have the double coat and their undercoat sheds slightly, but the shedding is done twice a year.
-Therefore, you should do brushing every week unless they are one of their two shedding seasons, in which case brushing should be done daily.
+Grooming these dogs is high maintenance because they have a double coat.
+Their undercoat sheds slightly, but the shedding occurs twice a year.
+Therefore, you should brush them every week unless it is one of their two shedding seasons, so brushing should be done daily.
 Also, keep them clipped to avoid a dog’s nails becoming too long and creating discomfort when walking.
 It’s also essential to keep their ears clean and wash their teeth regularly.

 Because each dog breed is unique, the care you’ll need to offer your dog will differ from that required by another breed.
 Keep your new dog’s temperament, health issues, training and socialization requirements, nutritional requirements, and other requirements in mind as you prepare to care for them.